MFlowCode/MFC/README.md

 ## License

-Copyright 2021-2024.
+Copyright 2021-2024 Spencer Bryngelson and Tim Colonius.
 MFC is under the MIT license (see [LICENSE](LICENSE) file for full text).

 ## Acknowledgements

-Multiple federal sponsors have supported MFC development, including the US Department of Defense, National Institutes of Health (NIH), Department of Energy (DOE), and National Science Foundation (NSF).
+Multiple federal sponsors have supported MFC development, including the US Department of Defense (DOD), National Institutes of Health (NIH), Department of Energy (DOE), and National Science Foundation (NSF).
 MFC computations use OLCF Frontier, Summit, and Wombat under allocation CFD154 (PI Bryngelson) and ACCESS-CI under allocations TG-CTS120005 (PI Colonius) and TG-PHY210084 (PI Bryngelson).